vsoch/caliper/README.md

   --metric METRIC  one or more metrics to extract (comma separated), defaults to all metrics --outdir OUTDIR  output directory to write files (defaults to temporary directory) --no-cleanup     do not cleanup temporary extraction repositories.
+  --force          if a metric file exists, do not overwrite.
 ```

 But first we might want to see metrics available: